metio/yosql/yosql-website/content/logging/slf4j.md

   - slf4j
 ---

-The `slf4j` based implementation for a logging generator.
+The [slf4j](http://www.slf4j.org/) based implementation for a logging generator.
+All loggers use the [basePackageName]() as their base name.

 ## Tooling